Sean McInnis

 “It was like I was living with my best friend,” Lathan said, and Dray helped inspire Lathan to get back into skating.

-“Her moving me away from there was her trying to save me and also to start a new path,” Lathan Said.
+“Her moving me away from there was her trying to save me and also to start a new path,” Lathan said.

-After they had both left the shelter, Dray and Lathan kept skating together and began traveling and meeting with other skaters who shared their same passion for fearlessness and growth.
+After they had both left the shelter, Dray and Lathan kept skating together and began traveling and meeting with other skaters who shared their same passion for fearlessness and personal growth.

 “Trauma can have a significant impact on you,” said Dr. Monica Hines, a social work professor at Western Kentucky University.